Pediatric Radiation Throughput Implementation (47 citations)

-The above link to an international journal paper of a redesigned workflow and sedation paradigm was conceived by myself and a radiation oncologist one day while sharing coffee at KFSH&RC in Riyadh, Saudi Arabia.
+The above link to an international journal paper of a redesigned workflow and sedation paradigm was conceived by myself and Alan Gray, the radiation oncologist, one day while sharing coffee at KFSH&RC in Riyadh, Saudi Arabia.
 We wanted to implement the changes quickly and effectively with minimal disruption.
 Within a month the radiation technicians and I had converted and trained the other anesthetists to the new techniques and flow.
 The departments of Finance, IT, Systems Engineering, and Personnel were not involved in the redesign.

 The study consisted of 1,033 procedures.
 The process design decreased the workload of four full time people in the pediatric radiation lab from an 8 hour day to 75 minutes while creatively using slack time (no extra anesthetist or interference with the OR schedule) from the anesthesia department.
 It lowered risk and decreased morbidity of the children, as well as decreased stress for mother, child, and radiation lab personnel.